The NCTE Transcripts: A Dataset of Elementary Math Classroom Transcripts: Computational Analysis

 \subsection{Supervised Classification}

 We finetune RoBERTa \citep{liu2019roberta} on turn-level annotations for each discourse feature.
 We run finetuning for 5 epochs, a batch size of 8 x 2 gradient accumulation steps.
-The choice of this model and parameters were optimal for efficient iteration on a single TitanX GPU; we leave extensive model exploration and hyperparameter search for future work.
+The choice of this model and parameters were optimal for efficient iteration on a single TitanX GPU; we leave model exploration for future work.

 For Student on Task and Student Reasoning, the input to the model was a single student utterance.
 For Teacher on Task, the input to the model was a single teacher utterance.
 For High Uptake and Focusing Question, the model input was a student utterance and a subsequent teacher utterance, to match what annotators saw while labeling.
 We balance labels during training by oversampling the minority category to represent 50\% of labels, as we found this process yields better results.